uspki/policies/certificate-policy.md

 **Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA or is the CA.

-**Test Certificate**: A Certificate with a maximum validity period of 30 days and which: (i) includes a critical extension with the specified Test Certificate CABF OID, or (ii) is issued under a CA where there are no certificate paths/chains to a root certificate subject to these Requirements.
+**Test Certificate**: A Certificate with a maximum validity period of 30 days and which: (i) includes a critical extension with the specified Test Certificate CABF OID (2.23.140.2.1), or (ii) is issued under a CA where there are no Certificate paths/chains to a root Certificate subject to these Requirements.

 **Trustworthy System**: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.

 **Valid Certificate**: A Certificate that passes the validation procedure specified in RFC 5280.

-**Validation Specialists**: Someone who performs the information verification duties specified by these Requirements.
+**Validation Specialists**: Someone who performs the information verification duties specified by the Baseline Requirements, this Certificate Policy and the Certification Practice(s) Statements under which a CA operates.

 **Validity Period**: The period of time measured from the date when the Certificate is issued until the Expiry Date.

-**Wildcard Certificate**: A Certificate containing an asterisk (\*) in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.
+**Wildcard Certificate**: A Domain Name consisting of a single asterisk character followed by a single full stop character (“*.”) followed by a Fully-Qualified Domain Name.

 **Zone**: A subset of Certificate Systems created by the logical or physical partitioning of systems from other Certificate Systems.